 What is it?

-In June 2020 Apple announced an updated data policy covering the data privacy of their users.
-Apple’s new policy for IOS 14 will require that all apps in the app store show users a prompt asking users if they want to allow tracking.
+In June 2020, Apple announced an updated data policy covering the data privacy of its users.
+Apple’s new policy for iOS 14 will require that all apps in the app store show users a prompt asking users if they want to allow tracking.

 In the words of Apple:

 “Privacy is a fundamental human right and at the core of everything we do.
 That’s why with iOS 14, we’re giving you more control over the data you share and more transparency into how it’s used.”

 “Apple’s forced software update, which will limit business’ ability to run personalised ads and reach their customers effectively”

 “Without personalized ads, Facebook data shows that the average small business advertiser stands to see a cut of over 60% in their sales for every dollar they spend”

 Why does it matter?